medizininformatik-initiative/BaseTRACE/MII_Information.md

 The MII is addressing a number of ambitious goals to transform healthcare in Germany and advance medical research.

-The main goal of the MII is to make data from routine care digital, reliable and quickly available for medical research.
+The main goal of the MII is to make data from routine care digital, reliable and quickly available for medical.
 By using IT-based analyses of this data, research should help to better detect diseases, treat them more effectively and make preventive measures more effective.

 ### 1. Consolidating patient-oriented clinical data